immrn/banglejs-2fa/README.md

 3. Use the **Upload** button (the folder) to upload `bangle-app/main.js`, choose your Bangle.js device.

 ### Chrome Extension
-1. Open the Chrome browser.
+1. Open the Chrome browser and enter following address: `chrome://extensions/`
 2. Use the **Load unpacked** button and upload directory `the bt-chrome-ext/`.
 Maybe you have to restart your browser before executing the following step.
 3. Press the **Extensions** button of chrome (top right corner, the puzzle symbol) and pin the extension.